SebastianGaud/ProgrammingIdea/README.md

 _I Took all things as it is in the app, so i can't say this exercises are really for Beginner or expert or whatever else programmer, for consistency with the app i left them so._

+> Sorry for some translation mistake English is not my mother language.